Poverty in South America: Colombia

 Colombia has the 4th largest economy in Latin America, tourism booms, and consistent GDP growth.
 In recent years, the government has instituted new micro-economic regulations that have led to poverty reduction by increasing and supporting new opportunities to improve the lives of rural populations.
 This has helped Colombia shift from moderate to high levels of poverty to low to moderate levels of rural poverty.
 Their poverty reduction strategy focuses on three components: rural development, social and infrastructural services and decentralization.
 This country feels that if they put their main focus on these particular issues it has a good chance at dramatically reducing its rural-area poverty.

 Ecuador

-Ecuador has 21% of its population living in poverty, with another 12% being vulnerable to it.
-One million out of its 13 million inhabitants cannot meet the proper standards of living.
-Ecuador country has a high rural poverty.
-Its malnutrition rate is relatively low; healthcare is provided by the state, preventing high child mortality rates.
+As of 2023, approximately 27% of the population of Ecuador was living below the national poverty line, with 10.8% living in extreme poverty.
+Poverty in rural areas is particularly high at about 46.4%.
+The multidimensional poverty rate was recorded at 38.1% in 2022 but in rural areas it was as high as 70.1% compared with 23.2% in urban areas.
+The rate of chronic malnutrition among children under 2 years of age stood at about 20.1% in 2023.

+Healthcare is provided by the state, contributing to reductions in child mortality rates and helping to address malnutrition.